drummonds/tartan-dictionary/content/posts/DrummondsOfMegginchOldPlaid/index.md

 ---
 title: "Old Plaid"
-date: 2022-05-22
+date: 2022-12-28
 ---

 Old Plaid

 ![Stretched Out](OldPlaid.jpg "Old 1820 Plaid")

+This also featured in [Vanity Fair with Liam Neeson][] when he was sitting on it.

+[Vanity Fair with Liam Neeson]: https://archive.vanityfair.com/article/1994/12/the-liam-king

 ## Detail of Tartan

-This was one of the est unfaded squares.
+This was one of the best unfaded squares.

 ![Tartan detail](TartanDetail.jpg "Old 1820 Plaid Detail")